Study in Europe: A guide for UK students

 Is studying in Europe worth it?

-If you like the idea of being a global citizen but don't want to commit three years or more to it, you can consider doing a gap year or studying in Europe for a year as part of your UK degree.
+Like the idea of being a global citizen but don't want to commit three years or more?
+Then you can consider doing a gap year or studying in Europe for a year as part of your UK degree.

-Due to Brexit, there are limited opportunities for UK students who want to participate in Erasmus+ from 2021 onwards.
-These opportunities are open to individuals from all over the world, including the Erasmus Mundus Joint Masters and Jean Monnet actions.
+Due to Brexit, there are limited opportunities for UK students who want to participate in Erasmus+.
+Some opportunities are open to individuals from all over the world which means that UK students can still apply.
+These include the Erasmus Mundus Joint Masters and Jean Monnet actions.

 The government has developed an alternative for UK students: the Turing scheme.
 This scheme provides funding for students who want to study and work abroad.